 - Once cooked pour the strawberries and liquid on to the sieve.

-- Using the back of a dessert spoon gently press the strawberries into the sieve.
-Their juices and flesh will pass through the sieve.
+- Use the back of a dessert spoon and gently press the strawberries into the sieve.
+The juices and flesh will pass through the sieve.
 Keep running the back of the spoon over the pulp until all that’s left are seeds and the remaining strawberry fibres.

 - Scrape the underneath of the sieve with a clean spoon.
-This will ensure all of the strawberry that’s passed through the sieve goes into the bowl underneath.
+This ensures all of the strawberry that’s passed through the sieve goes into the bowl underneath.